jaredpetersen/troubadour/README.md

 ## Usage
 ### Getting Started
-To get started, require the module in your program and create a new Jukebox instance by passing the name of the supported audio player into the constructor.
+To get started, require the module in your program and create a new Troubadour instance by passing the name of the supported audio player into the constructor.

 ```javascript
 var Troubadour = require('troubadour');